MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/authorization-concepts/index.md

 On the client-side, the application logic needs to implement a **challenge handler** to handle challenges sent by the security check.

+> Learn more about security checks in the [Creating a Security Check](../creating-a-security-check/) tutorial.

+> Learn more about challenge handlers in the [Credentials Validation](../credentials-validation) tutorials.

 #### Built-in Security Checks
 Several predefined security checks available: